Dr. Richard Abels,

 Landed vassals would come and go, but the heart of the lord's court, other than his blood relations, was his household (or bachelor) knights.
 These were often younger sons who inherited status but not property; they served in hopes of earning rewards (gifts, robes, horses, etc.) and, if very fortunate, fiefs.
 Great men, counts, dukes, and earls, often counted lesser landed knights among their household retainers.

-knights one would also find young children in court.
-These were foster sons,
+household knights one would also find young children in court.
+These were

-the children of other noblemen sent to the lord's court to learn the art of
+foster sons, the children of other noblemen sent to the lord's court to learn

-being a knight.
-The ties of foster parentage created additional bonds that
+the art of being a knight.
+The ties of foster parentage created additional

 Courts were supposed to reflect the power and glory of a lord.
 Those who entered a noble's household came within the sphere of his protection.
 To injure one under a lord's protection was to insult that lord.
 The problem faced by lords was how to maintain peace and order within large households, filled with belligerent young men competing with one another for favor.
 One solution was to punish harshly those who broke the peace.
 Another was to foster a code of behavior that was conducive to the maintenance of peace.
 Cortoisie (courtliness) was a set of behaviors that permitted constant competition among young knights while restraining them from killing each other.
 It moderated the ethos of revenge.
 It served to domesticate the knights while preserving their martial values.